 Traveling Wilburys Vol. 1 sold over two million copies within its first six months, a figure which made this album a higher seller than any of Bob Dylan’s albums to that date.
 The album was critically favored and won a Grammy award in 1990.
 The surviving members of the group reconvened for a second album, which fell far short of capturing the magic of this debut and a long-planned tour by the group never materialized, although members continued to collaborate on each other’s albums for years to come.
 The incredible magic that came together in 1988 is yet to repeated anywhere in the rock universe.

-Part of Classic Rock Review’s celebration of the 25th anniversary of 1988 albums and our album of the year for 1988.
+Part of Classic Rock Review’s celebration of 1988 albums and our album of the year.

 After a long hiatus from the regular recording process, former Beatle George Harrison teamed up with former Electric Light Orchestra front man Jeff Lynne to produce Cloud Nine.
 This was Harrison’s tenth solo studio album but his first in five years and his last to be released in his lifetime.
 The album was a surprise, re-establishing Harrison as a radio pop artist as well as a recipient of much critical acclaim.
 The album fuses much of Harrison’s signature sound along with Lynne’s richly produced sonic landscapes (which were themselves derived from late-era Beatles) along with some of the slick rock and synth qualities of contemporary 1980s production.